Tai-Min/SEM/README.md

 * Two 12V controllable outputs designed to control enclosure's LEDs and carbon filter fan , 1.5A total, supports PWM,
 * One mains relay for printer's power supply, up to 10A at 230V,
 * Three button inputs to control LEDs, carbon filter fan and printer's PSU directly
-* 12V input secured for overvoltage, reverse voltage and by 2A ressetable fuse,
+* 12V power connector secured for overvoltage, reverse voltage and by 2A ressetable fuse,
-* Mains input secured for overvoltage and by 10A fast fuse.
+* Mains power connector secured for overvoltage and by 10A fast fuse.

 ## Assembly
 ### Get the board